centreon/centreon-documentation/cloud/installation/prerequisites.md

 ## OS

-The poller should be installed on a dedicated fresh Alma Linux 8 server.
+The poller must be installed on a dedicated fresh Alma Linux/RHEL/Oracle Linux 8 or 9, or Debian 11 server.

 ## Hardware